 Business activity during the 60s to the 80s ranged from fashion and food to a motor company and funeral services.

 Towards the end of the 1980s, the family interests settled on the three sides of the business which remain today: retail; property, from land and buildings acquisitions over the years; and engineering, which grew under Hebden’s son, John’s efforts.

 Knees in the 1960s

 In addition to John, Hebden and his wife Dorothy had two other children: Noel and Joy.
-Joy married Gerald Holbrow and their son, Marcus, is now Managing Director of HJ Knee Ltd, the parent company of the Knee family businesses.
-John’s son, Henry, along with his grandson Richard Knee, are also directors of HJ Knee Ltd. The family is supported by fellow directors Ian Vidler and Andy Pickford.
+Joy married Gerald Holbrow and their son, Marcus, was Managing Director of HJ Knee Ltd, the parent company of the Knee family businesses until 2018.
+Andy Pickford, the previous Financial Director at HJ Knee took over as Managing Director in 2018.
+John’s son, Henry, along with his grandson Richard Knee, are directors of HJ Knee Ltd along with Marcus Holbrow and Ian Vidler.

 Retail and online purchasing